19 Free Things to Do in Halifax

 5. Nova Scotia Sport Hall of Fame

 The Hall of Fame works to keep and share the rich sports history of the province.
 It recognizes the achievements of athletes, teams, coaches, and builders from Nova Scotia.
-The hall is in the Halifax Metro Centre.
-It has displays, artifacts, and exhibits that show the history and accomplishments of Nova Scotia's sports heroes.
+The hall has displays, artifacts, and exhibits that show the history and accomplishments of Nova Scotia's sports heroes.
 Visitors can find out about the history of sports in Nova Scotia, what the inductees have done, and how they have affected the community.
 There are also special events and exhibits at the Hall of Fame all through the year.
 The Nova Scotia Sport Hall of Fame is an excellent place for people who want to learn more about the province's sports history.

 Hours of operation: